wmarshall484/DSI_LECTURES_2/linear-regression/matt_drury/README.md

   - Make basic data visualizations to assist in building a regression model.
   - Ask questions about data that can be answered with a linear regression.
-  - Interpret the parameter estiamtes in a linear regression.
+  - Interpret the parameter estimates in a linear regression.
-  - Discuss how the parameter estiamtes in a linear regression are computed.
+  - Discuss how the parameter estimates in a linear regression are computed.

 ### Software